 Urinary Tract Infection (UTI)

-Urinary tract infections, or “UTIs,” are infections that involve any of the structures of urinary system –the kidneys, ureters, bladder, prostate, or urethra.
+Urinary tract infections, or “UTIs,” are infections that involve any of the structures of the urinary system –the kidneys, ureters, bladder, prostate, or urethra.

 Bladder infection Symptoms